-Change RTT preferences for accessibility on Mac
+Change RTT settings for accessibility on Mac

 Make and receive RTT calls on your Mac without using a special device.

 When this option is turned on and you make a phone call on your Mac, you can choose to use audio, RTT, or RTT relay for the call.

 To type full messages before you send them, turn this option off.

 The relay service to use when you make an RTT relay call on your Mac.

 If a number isn’t specified, your carrier’s default relay service is used.

 When RTT phone calls are enabled on your Mac, the RTT button is shown in Contacts when you move the pointer over a contact’s phone number to indicate that you can make an RTT call.
 Depending on your network environment, an RTT call may be downgraded to a TTY call.